Aasrithlingamagunta/vyb_assignment/README.md

    Implement lightweight ML models to classify dish types (Wet Sabzi, Dal, Non-Veg Curry) instead of relying only on fuzzy string matching.

 5. **Deployment of API:**
-   Host the FastAPI app publicly using services like Render, Railway, or AWS to allow easy access without local setup.
+   Host the FastAPI app publicly using services like Render, Railway, or AWS to allow easy access without local setup